AskMeAgain/TangleChain-System/README.md

 ### Console Miner v1

 This Miner is a console application which is designed to run on a server.
-It is currently in Beta (it works, but could have some bugs somewhere).
+It is currently in Beta.

 ### Other